-Which dishwasher brand to buy in 2020
+Which dishwasher brand to buy

 Our survey data takes into account reported fault rates, the severity of these faults and the speed with which they occurred.

-The most reliable dishwasher brands
+The best dishwasher brands

 Only logged-in Which? members can view which brands are the most and least reliable, and which our members are most satisfied with, in the table below.
 If you're not yet a member, to get instant access.